cahlan/youth-gospel-study-curriculum/weeks/week-1.md

 Read ["The Spirit of Revelation,"](https://www.lds.org/general-conference/2011/04/the-spirit-of-revelation?lang=eng&) by Elder Bednar, list the differing ways that Elder Bednar describes that revelation or light comes.
 Under each of those ways, list specific examples you can think of where you've felt the Spirit in those ways (if applicable).

-## June 4: Learn to Recognize teh Promptings of the Spirit (cont'd)
+## June 4: Learn to Recognize the Promptings of the Spirit (cont'd)

 ### Reflection Questions